juntylpro1/secure-enterprise/config-stack.md

 Make sure that you have the following access.
 For more information about access and permissions, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

 * The Editor role on the {{site.data.keyword.cloud_notm}} Projects service.
-* The Editor and Manager role on the {{site.data.keyword.bplong}} service
+* The Editor and Manager role on the {{site.data.keyword.bplong}} service.
-* The Viewer role on the resource group for the project
+* The Viewer role on the resource group for the project.

 Add the deployable architectures that you'd like to stack together to your project.
 For more information, see [Adding deployable architectures to a project](/docs/secure-enterprise?topic=secure-enterprise-setup-project&interface=ui#add-deployment-project).